 We created the Alchemy Juice Company in 2013.
 I wanted to make food available in a casual-style setting to suit different approaches whether it was wheat-free, dairy free, low carb, vegan, paleo, keto… you name it… everyone wants to approach cancer a different way.
 I am very proud of it, especially our latest addition to the range: “Golden Shots” – a blend of fresh turmeric juice, fresh ginger juice and pressed lemons with flax oil and black pepper.

-Domini Kemp is a chef, food writer and author of five cookbooks, including The Ketogenic Kitchen, co-written with Nutritional Therapist, Patricia Daly.
+Domini Kemp is a chef, food writer and author of five cookbooks.
 She runs restaurants, cafés and catering companies here in Ireland, including Joe’s, Hatch & Sons, ITSA and Feast Catering & Events.